mikeslattery/dotfiles/README.md

 - Create a bare git repo at `$GIT_DIR`
 - Checkout files to `~`
-- Backup original files to a `backup-$branch-$HOSTNAME` branch
+- Backup original files to a branch, `backup-$branch-$HOSTNAME`
 - Configure to not show untracked files
 - if git user.email isn't set up, downloads `.gitconfig`
-- if ssh isn't set up or installed, falls back to https
+- if git+ssh isn't set up or installed, falls back to https
 - if git isn't installed, falls back to download files
 - if curl isn't installed, falls back to wget